-To our Shareholders Combined Management Report Consolidated Financial Statements Add litional Information Value chain workers The well-being of workers along our entire value chain is a key priority for us, making them a relevant group of stakeholders.
-We ensure good working conditions and monit Establishing various grievance mechanisms to enable workers in the supply chain and all other stakeholders to report or noncompliant behavior or voice concerns.
+Value chain workers The well-being of workers along our entire value chain is a key priority for us, making them a relevant group of stakeholders.
+We ensure good working conditions and monitor Establishing various grievance mechanisms to enable workers in the supply chain and all other stakeholders to report noncompliant behavior or voice concerns.
 Ongoing our suppliers accordingly.
-Various media channels and audit reports of our direct and indirect business partners; we receive information via these channels if business partners in upstream supply chains have, or are suspected to have committed breaches of human rights or labor and environmental standards. - Participation in multi-stakeholder initiatives such as the "Roundtable on Sustainable Palm Oil" (RSPO) and "Action for Sustainable Derivatives" (ASD), which offer comprehensive reporting systems.
-Reports from affected communities of suspected noncompliance are investigated jointly, and assessed for veracity, and suitable actions determined. - Partnerships with non-governmental organizations (NGOs); we consider the perspective of vulnerable groups in our strategy. - NGOs NGOs expect us to actively advocate for sustainable development.
-Our close and critical dialog with NGOs helps us to refine our sustainability strategy and scrutinize pas behavior.
-Strategic partnership with the "World Wide Fund for Nature" (WWF); since 2016, this cooperation has enabled us to understand Ongoing Cooperation with aid organizations "Care" and "Plan International." - Additional cooperation with NGOs at local level (e.g., "Das Geld hängt an den Bäumen" and "Hanseatic Help"). -
+Various media channels and audit reports of our direct and indirect business partners; we receive information via these channels if business partners in upstream supply chains have, or are suspected to have committed breaches of human rights or labor and environmental standards.
+Participation in multi-stakeholder initiatives such as the "Roundtable on Sustainable Palm Oil" (RSPO) and "Action for Sustainable Derivatives" (ASD), which offer comprehensive reporting systems.
+Reports from affected communities of suspected noncompliance are investigated jointly, and assessed for veracity, and suitable actions determined.
+Partnerships with non-governmental organizations (NGOs); we consider the perspective of vulnerable groups in our strategy.
+NGOs NGOs expect us to actively advocate for sustainable development.
+Our close and critical dialog with NGOs helps us to refine our sustainability strategy and scrutinize past behavior.
+Strategic partnership with the "World Wide Fund for Nature" (WWF); since 2016, this cooperation has enabled us to understand the WWF's perspective on a range of sustainability matters and to integrate them into our sustainability strategy.
+Ongoing Cooperation with aid organizations "Care" and "Plan International."
+Additional cooperation with NGOs at local level (e.g., "Das Geld hängt an den Bäumen" and "Hanseatic Help").